mehmetensarcetin/ChatGPTAuthorshipDetection/README.md

 - **Voting Classifier**: Utilizes the strengths of multiple models to improve overall accuracy.
 - **Text Feature Extraction**: Implements both TF-IDF and CountVectorizer for text representation.
 - **High Accuracy**: Achieved a classification accuracy of over 94% for Turkish language texts.
+- **Model Saving**: After training, users can choose to save the model for later use.